-Enabling Hot-Plug PCI Support: Your Netfinity 5500-M10 has hot-plug PCI capability.
+Enabling hot-plug PCI support: The Netfinity 5500-M10 has hot-plug PCI capability.
 In order to enable this feature, you must install the operating system services for hot-plug PCI support code.
 To obtain the operating system hot-plug PCI support code, access the IBM Web site at: